-- 3.3.3.
-The end of Christ's incarnation, death and resurrection was to prepare and form a holy nature and frame for us in Himself, to be communicated to us by union and fellowship with Him; and not to enable us to produce in ourselves the first original of such a holy nature by our own endeavors. - 3.3.3.1.
-By His incarnation, there was a man created in a new holy frame, after the holiness of the first Adam's frame had been marred and abolished by the first transgression.
-This new frame was far more excellent than ever the first Adam's was; because man was really joined to God by a close inseparable union of the divine and human nature in one Person, Christ; so that these natures had communion each with the other in their actings, and Christ was able to act in His human nature, by power proper to the divine nature, in which He was one God with the Father.
-The words that He spoke while He was on earth, He spoke not of Himself, by any mere human power, but the Father that dwelt in Him, He did the works (John 14:10).
-Why was it that Christ set up the fallen nature of man in such a wonderful frame of holiness, in bringing it to live and act by communion with God, living and acting in it?
-One great end was that He might communicate this excellent frame to His seed, that should be born of Him and in Him by His Spirit, as the last Adam, the quickening Spirit; that, as we have borne the image of the earthly man, so we might also bear the image of the heavenly (1Cor.
-15:45, 49), in holiness here, and in glory hereafter.
-Thus He was born Emmanuel, God with us; because the fullness of the Godhead, with all holiness, did first dwell in Him bodily, even in His human nature, that we might be filled up with that fullness in Him (Matt.
-1:23; Col. 2:9, 10).
-Thus He came down from heaven as living bread that, as He lives by the Father, so those that eat Him may live in Him (John 6:51, 56), by the same life of God in them that was first in Him.
+Thirdly, The end of Christ's Incarnation, Death and Resurrection, was to prepare and form an holy Nature and Frame for us in himself, to be communicated to us by Union and Fellowship with him; and not to enable us to produce in ourselves the first Original of such an holy Nature by our own Endeavors.
+By his Incarnation there was a Man created in a new holy Frame, after the Holiness of the first Adam 's Frame had been marred and abolished by the first Transgression, and this new Frame was far more excellent than ever the first Adam 's was; because Man was really joined to God by a close inseparable Union of the divine and human Nature in one Person of Christ, so that these Natures had Communion each with other in their Actings, and Christ was able to act in his human Nature, by Power proper to the divine Nature, wherein he was one God with the Father.
+The words that he spake while he was upon Earth, he spoke not of himself by any mere human Power, but the Father that dwelt in him, he did the Works, Joh.
+14.10.
+Why was it that Christ set up the fallen Nature of Man in such a wonderful Frame of Holiness, in bringing of it to live and act by Communion with God living and acting in it?
+One great End was, that he might communicate this excellent Frame to his Seed that should be born of him and in him, by his Spirit as the last Adam, the quickening Spirit, that as we have born the Image of the earthly Man, so we might also bear the Image of the heavenly, 1 Cor.
+15.45, 49. in Holiness here, and in Glory hereafter.
+Thus he was born Immanuel God with us, because the fullness of the Godhead with all Holiness did first dwell in him bodily, even in his human Nature, that we might be filled up with that fullness in him, Mat.
+1.23.
+Col. 2.9, 10.
+Thus he came down from Heaven as living Bread, that as he liveth by the Father, so those that eat him may live by him, Joh.
+6.51, 56.
+By the same Life of God in them that was first in him.